 Excessive deficit procedure (EDP)

-The Maastricht Treaty obliges European Union Member States to comply with budgetary discipline by respecting two criteria: a deficit equivalent to no more than 3% of GDP and a debt to GDP ratio not exceeding 60%, as defined in the Protocol on the EDP annexed to the Treaty.
+The Treaty on the Functioning of the European Union obliges EU Member States to comply with budgetary discipline by respecting two criteria: a deficit equivalent to no more than 3% of GDP and a debt-to-GDP ratio not exceeding 60%, as defined in the Protocol on the EDP annexed to the Treaty.
 These reference values are based on Government Finance Statistics concepts (GFS).
-The government deficit is the net lending / net borrowing of general government as defined in the European system of accounts (ESA95), adjusted for the treatment of interest relating to swaps.
-The government debt is defined as the total consolidated gross debt at nominal value in the following categories of government liabilities (defined in ESA95): currency and deposits, securities other than shares excluding financial derivatives, and loans.
+The government deficit is the net lending / net borrowing of general government as defined in the European system of accounts (ESA 2010).
+The government debt is defined as the total consolidated gross debt at nominal value in the following categories of government liabilities: currency and deposits, securities other than shares excluding financial derivatives, and loans.

-Council Regulation (EC) 679/2010 amending Regulation (EC) 479/2009 as regards the quality of statistical data reinforces Eurostat's powers to monitor data notified by the Member States.
+Council Regulation (EC) No 679/2010 amending Regulation (EC) No 479/2009 as regards the quality of statistical data reinforces Eurostat's powers to monitor data notified by the Member States.

 Government finance statistics

 The National Bank of Belgium has traditionally published data on the general government sectors in a specific chapter of the Statistical Bulletin, and the tables are also included in the Public Finance domain of Belgostat Online.
-Besides the national accounts data for the general government sectors, the tables give the consolidated gross debt of the different sub-sectors as well as official Treasury data at federal government level and for the Communities and Regions as a whole.
+Besides the national accounts data for the general government sectors, the tables give the consolidated gross debt of the different sub-sectors as well as official federal Treasury data.

 In addition, the Belgian public authorities are committed to respecting the standards set by the International Monetary Fund (IMF) for the publication of macroeconomic statistics (Special Data Dissemination Standard).
 The statistics are published according to a precise timetable and information about their content and their composition can be accessed.
 The data and metadata published relate to the national economy and relations with foreign countries.
 A section is devoted to public finance statistics.

-Since 1999, the European System of National and Regional Accounts 1995 (ESA 1995) has been used instead of the ESA 1979 as the reference methodology for compiling the Belgian national accounts.
-The ESA 1995 was introduced by Council Regulation 2223/96/EC of 25 June 1996, and stipulates that all Member States must comply with it from the 1998 reference year onwards.
+The European System of National and Regional Accounts (ESA 2010) has replaced the old ESA 95 as the reference methodology for compiling the Belgian national accounts.
+The ESA 2010 was introduced by Regulation (EU) No 549/2013 of the European Parliament and of the Council of 21 May 2013 and must be applied in all Member States as of September 2014.

 - June 1999 ( Dutch, French pdf)